By Austra Health

 Sep 3, 2019

-Beyond metro boarders: discover your potential in remote allied health work
+Beyond metro borders: discover your potential in remote allied health work

 Beyond this, a rural experience offers Allied Health workers exposure to diverse cultures, incredible professional development, an opportunity to forge new friendships and an exciting chance to explore some of Australia’s most beautiful landscapes.